Aegisub/aegisite/source/docs/3.2/Options.html.md

 background will turn red to alert you that you have exceeded the maximum line length.
 The maximum length is not enforced in any other way.

+**Characters Per Second Warning Threshold** **Characters Per Second Error Threshold**
+: The thresholds at which the background CPS column begins to be colored and when the error color is reached.

 **Ignore whitespace**
 : If enabled, whitespace will not be included in the character count.

+**Ignore punctuation**
+: If enabled, punctuation will not be included in the character count.

 **Focus grid on click**
 : When enabled, the subtitles grid acts as its own area of the program and it